xdevplatform/search-tweets-python/README.rst

 queries called ``gen_rule_payload``.
-It has sensible defaults, such as pulling more Tweets per call than the default 100 (but note that a sandbox environment can only have a max of 100 here, so if you get errors, please check this) not including dates, and defaulting to hourly counts when using the counts api.
+It has sensible defaults, such as pulling more Tweets per call than the default 100 (but note that a sandbox environment can only have a max of 100 here, so if you get errors, please check this) not including dates.
 Discussing the finer points of generating search rules is out of scope for these examples; I encourage you to see the docs to learn the nuances within, but for now let's see what a rule looks like.